afeld/tfmv/README.md

 In order:

 1. Improve algorithm for resource matching.
     * Currently it's just matching created resources with destroyed ones of the same type, in the order it comes across them.
+It could be better at guessing created/destroyed resources that are likely meant to be the same.
 1. Gain enough confidence in its functionality that it can be used in deployment pipelines, where it's hard to do `state mv` by hand.
 1. Propose merging into Terraform core.